Daisy Goodwin: Career

-After attending Queen's College, London and Westminster School, Goodwin studied history at Trinity College, Cambridge.
+After being privately educated at both Queen's College, London and Westminster School, Goodwin studied history at Trinity College, Cambridge.
 She attended Columbia Film School as a Harkness Scholar and then, in 1985, joined the BBC as a trainee.

 In 1998, Goodwin moved to Talkback Productions as head of factual programmes, becoming editorial director by 2003.
 In 2005, Goodwin founded Silver River Productions, which was sold to Sony in 2011.
 Her first novel, My Last Duchess, was published in the UK in August 2010 and, under the title The American Heiress, in the U.S. and Canada in June 2011.
 Goodwin has also compiled multiple poetry anthologies, the first being The Nation's Favourite Love Poems in 1997, and written a memoir entitled Silver River (2007).
 She was chairman of the judges for the 2010 Orange Prize for women's fiction, and commented in a New Statesman interview that "a recommendation from a woman is more interesting to me than what a man might tell me to read".
 She has presented television shows including Essential Poems (To Fall In Love With) (2003) and Reader, I Married Him (2006).
 Jane Thynne, in The Independent, described her as proving to be "triumphantly telegenic" in the former which was Goodwin's front of camera television debut.

 Goodwin is the author of the novel Victoria (2016), and creator and writer of the TV series Victoria which was broadcast in the UK by ITV from 2016 to 2019 and in the U.S. by its co-commissioners, PBS/Masterpiece from 2017.
 Mike Hale, reviewing the series for The New York Times in early 2018, preferred Victoria over The Crown, the series about the reign of Queen Elizabeth II.

 In a 2019 interview with the Radio Times, she claimed that repeats of Dad's Army were influencing Brexit.

 Personal life

 Goodwin is married to Marcus Wilford, a television executive; they have two daughters.
-She appeared in the BBC television documentary Public School about Westminster directed by Jonathan Gili, and as part of the winning Trinity College, Cambridge team on the Christmas University Challenge BBC2, 27 December 2011.
-In 2012, she appeared on a Children in Need episode of "Only Connect" alongside Charlie Higson and Matthew Parris.
+She appeared in the BBC television documentary Public School about Westminster directed by Jonathan Gili, and as part of the winning Trinity College, Cambridge, team on the Christmas University Challenge BBC2, 27 December 2011.
+In 2012, she appeared on a Children in Need episode of Only Connect alongside Charlie Higson and Matthew Parris.

+In June 2023 Goodwin told The Times that in 2013 Daniel Korski, then a special adviser to David Cameron, had assaulted her by putting his hand on her breast during a meeting at Downing Street.
+She said she came forward following Korski seeking selection as the Conservative Party candidate for the London mayoral election in 2024.
+Korski denied the allegation.
+She later claimed that several other women had since come forward.
+Later that month Korski withdrew his candidacy.